gioui/gio-x/README.md

 ## Status

-This repo is Work-in-Progress.
-We have not yet completed the extraction of the code from sprig.
+This repository does not have a stable API.
+Pin yourself to a particular version with go modules.

+## Example

+See the `example` folder for a simple program demonstrating how to use the scroll bar.

 ## License